department-of-veterans-affairs/va.gov-team/products/content/tier-2-content-IA-and-design/learning-center-mvp/template-requirements.md

 ## Administration and benefit hub taxonomy

 We are separating Administration info from tags.
-Benefit hub taxonomy and Administration info will be used in the CMS to inform certain components like the Need more help, but not to create the FE tag experience.
+Benefit hub taxonomy and Administration info will be used in the CMS to inform certain components like the [Need more help? section](#need-more-help?-section), but not to create the FE tag experience.
 We may also use Administration for user access/governance, which is still TBD.

+__Administrations:__

 - Veterans Benefits Administration